Venadu kingdom: Rulers of Venadu (till 16th century)

-Members from the Vel kinship group, who were related to the Ay chieftains, are mentioned in the early historic Tamil literature.
+Members from the "Vel" kinship group, who were related to the Ay chieftains of southern Kerala, are mentioned in the early historic Tamil compositions (the Sangam literature).
 These include, among others, Veliyan Venmal Nallini, the queen of the Chera ruler Uthiyan Cheralathan, and Veliyan Venman Ay Eyinan, who famously helped the Chera ruler Perum Cheral Irumporai to defeat the ruler of Ezhimala (both dated to the 2nd century CE).

-The earliest medieval Vel ruler mentioned in the epigraphical sources is the Vel Mannan ("the Vel chieftain"), the ruler of Vizhinjam, who was defeated by Pandya king Jatila Paranthaka/Nedum "Maran" Chadayan Varaguna I (r.
+The earliest medieval Vel ruler mentioned in the epigraphical sources is the Vel Mannan ("the Vel chieftain"), the ruler of Vizhinjam, who was defeated by Pandya king "Maran" Chadayan (r.
 765–815 CE).
-Another ruler of the Vel country, Venattadikal the Nayanar – the author of Venattadikal Thiruvichaippa – is dated the early 9th century AD.
-The first known Venadu ruler under the medieval Chera authority is Ayyan Adikal Tiruvadikal, the donor of Quilon Syrian copper plates (mid-9th century CE).
+Another ruler of the Vel country, Venattadikal the Nayanar – the author of "Venattadikal Thiruvichaippa" – is dated the early 9th century AD.
+The first known Venadu ruler under the medieval Chera overlorship is Ayyan Adikal Tiruvadikal, the donor of Quilon Syrian copper plates (mid-9th century CE).
 Along with him is mentioned Rama Tiruvadikal, the junior ruler of Venadu.
 Subsequently, Kandiyur Vel Kula Sundara, a member of the Vel ruling family, appears as a warrior in the imperial Chola army under Kerala commander Vellan Kumaran (mid-10th century CE).
 The Venadu ruler Sri Vallava Goda Varma, the donor of Mamapalli copper plates, and his successor Govardhana Marthanda, mentioned in the Jewish copper plates of Cochin, can be dated to the late 10th century CE.
 The Venad royal Kumara Udaya Varma is mentioned in an inscription of the last medieval Chera ruler of Kerala, Rama Kulasekhara (c.
 1102 CE).
 Vira Kerala, probably the son of Rama Kulasekhara, is recorded in a Cholapuram inscription (c.
-1126).
+1126 CE, Kanyakumari).